Safe isolation procedure

 Advertisement

 The sequence matters.
-Proving the test instrument works before and after testing the circuit (steps 4 and 7) is not optional — a faulty test instrument will give a false dead reading on a live circuit.
-This two-stage instrument check is what separates the procedure from simply pointing a meter at the terminals.
+Proving the test instrument works on a known live source before testing the circuit (step 3) and again afterwards (step 7) is not optional — a faulty test instrument will give a false dead reading on a circuit that is actually still live.
+This two-stage check is what separates a genuine safe isolation from simply pointing a meter at the terminals, and it's the specific requirement HSE Guidance Note GS38 places on anyone using test equipment to prove a circuit dead.

-For three-phase supplies, all three phases and the neutral must be proved dead.
-A circuit that reads dead on one phase may still be live on another — never assume.
+For three-phase supplies, all three phases and the neutral must be proved dead individually — six readings in total (phase-to-phase and phase-to-neutral), plus each phase to earth.
+A circuit that reads dead on one phase may still be live on another, so never assume a reading on L1 applies to L2 or L3.